Car kills 5, injures several in Trier pedestrian zone | DW | 01.12.2020

 Authorities said the driver was a 51-year-old German man from the Trier area without a prior police record..
 He was arrested within minutes of the first call to police and the vehicle was seized.

-Among the victims was a 9-month-old baby, whose mother is being treated in the hospital for injuries sustained during the incident.
+Among the victims was a 9-week-old baby, whose mother is being treated in the hospital for injuries sustained during the incident.

 Other victims include a 73-year-old woman, a 45-year-old man and a 25-year-old woman.
 All of them are residents of the city of Trier, police vice president Franz-Dieter Ankner said.
 Police later told Germany's DPA news agency the fifth victim was a 52-year-old woman.